MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 notice calls and texts more reliably now, and people around me don't, and I fuss with my phone less.
 It's an unexpected win for me.

+### Other Options

-If I were to use something else instead, might be the Fitbit Charge line of products.
+If I were to use something else instead, it might be one of the following:

+* Vivosmart 3
+    * 5 day battery
+    * HR and fitness monitoring
+    * Notifications are said to be hard to read
+    * Sleep tracking
+* Garmin ForeRunner 235
+    * 7 day battery
+    * GPS, etc
+    * Heart Rate, Sleep
+    * Good notifications
+    * App is said to be disappointing
+* FitBit Alta HR
+    * 7 day battery
+    * Fitness and HR tracking
+    * Notifications are said to be hard to read
+    * Versus the Charge 2: it’s smaller and lacks stopwatch and manually tracking workouts

 What are your thoughts and experiences using any of these devices?

 [Picture Credit](https://www.flickr.com/photos/mkrigsman/8409907884)